Deh-e Mohammad Rural District

 Deh-e Mohammad Rural District (دهستان ده محمد) is in the Central District (Note: Formerly Dastgerdan District of Tabas County) of Eshqabad County, South Khorasan province, Iran.
 Its capital is the village of Deh-e Mohammad, whose population at the time of the 2016 National Census was 368 people in 126 households.

 History

-Tabas County became a part of Yazd province in 2001.
+Tabas County, of which Dastgerdan District (Note: Renamed the Central District of Eshqabad County) was a part, was originally in the former province of Khorasan.
+When the province was divided into North, Razavi, and South Khorasan provinces in 2004, the county was not included in the new provinces, instead listed as a part of Yazd province in the 2006 and 2011 censuses.

 The county was separated from the province to join South Khorasan province in 2013.

-In 2024, Dastgerdan District (Note: Renamed the Central District of Eshqabad County) was separated from the county in the establishment of Eshqabad County and renamed the Central District.
-Deh-e Mohammad Rural District was created in the district.
+In 2024, Dastgerdan District was separated from the county in the establishment of Eshqabad County and renamed the Central District.
+Deh-e Mohammad Rural District was created in the same district.